TD-Ko-SHI/KoAI/README.md

 Make sure you use the right AWS profile with permission and region. some models are only available in some partitular region right now.

 ## BedrockChatBox
-it is built on the AWS Bedrock,
+it is built on the AWS Bedrock.
 ## RAG
+This is a python application with front-end and back-end.
+It is using the streamlit as the front-end and langchain, FAISS, AWS Bedrock as the back-end.
+You can provide the URL of the pdf and start to ask questions.
-need to install the following in advance pip3 install flask-sqlalchemy pip install -U langchain-community pip install faiss-gpu (for CUDA supported GPU)
+Need to install the following in advance. pip3 install flask-sqlalchemy pip install -U langchain-community pip install faiss-gpu (for CUDA supported GPU)